yaeldemers/multibody-pendulum-visualization/README.md

 You can see [our submition here](https://devpost.com/software/multibody-pendulum-visualization-tool).

 # Features
-- Allows user to visualize a real-time simulation of multibody pendulum while modifying the factors influencing its behaviors.
+- Allows user to visualize a real-time simulation of a multibody pendulum while modifying the factors influencing its behaviors.
 - Lets instructor demo the behavior of certain systems while showcasing the chaotic nature of multibody pendulums via the path-plot as well as the phase-space plot.

 # Usage